-When viewed on a nominal basis, the chemical carload volume looked bearish for U.S. industrial production in late February through early April but has begun to modestly recover in recent weeks.
-While the current 12 week moving average is only down -0.2%, we do know that chemical volume shipped by railroads has historically been one of the earliest and most reliable indicators on this matter.
+When viewed on a nominal basis, the chemical carload volume looked bearish for U.S. industrial production in late February through early April and attempted a modest recovery for a few weeks before trending flat.
+While the current 6-week moving average is only down -0.2%, the 3-week moving average is down -1.1%, suggesting that it is starting to weaken again.
+We do know that chemical volume shipped by railroads has historically been one of the earliest and most reliable indicators on this matter.

 It appears that until recently, the steel industry was accelerating in the U.S. in the wake of the trade talks.
-Unfortunately, this indicator of the U.S. industrial economy is now down -3.4% on a 12 week moving average, and suggesting further deceleration, down -5.1% on a 3 week moving average.
+Unfortunately, this indicator of the U.S. industrial economy is now down -3.0% on a 6-week moving average, suggesting further deceleration.

 The auto industry is not immune to the trade talks and is adding merit to taking a more bearish outlook for both the industrial economy and consumer in the U.S. Without material increases in volume in coming weeks, the auto industry appears to be a headwind to growth in 2019.
-No surprise after looking at the chart above, auto sales were down -4.3% in April and are down -1.42% through the first five months of the year.
+No surprise after looking at the chart above, auto sales were down as much as -4.3% in April and are down - 1.0% YTD.

-Like auto sales, housing starts drive activity in both the industrial and consumer economies.
-The volume of materials to build houses moved via rail (down -3.4% on a 12 week moving average basis, down -7.9% on a 3 week moving average basis) suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
+Similar to auto sales, housing starts drive activity in both the industrial and consumer economies.
+The volume of home-building materials that are moved via rail (down -6.4% on a 12-week moving average basis, down -5.5% on a 3-week moving average basis) suggests that a more bearish outlook for both the industrial and consumer economies is warranted.
+This is also consistent with housing starts (down -10.8% in February, down -8.4% in March, down -4.0% in May, and down -5.3% YTD).